matijakolaric-com/django-music-publisher/docs/qa.rst

 Quality Assurance
 #####################

-This project is now over four years old and, as any continuously developed project, has legacy issues.
+This project is now close to five years old and, as any continuously developed project, has legacy issues.
 If anyone tells you that their project has no legacy issues, they are either ignorant or lying.
 Probably both.